jingyaogong/minimind/README_en.md

 <details close>
 <summary> <b>2024-09-27</b> </summary>

-- Updated the preprocessing method for the pretrain dataset on 09-27 to ensure text integrity, opting to abandon the preprocessing into .bin training format (slightly sacrificing training speed).
+- 👉Updated the preprocessing method for the pretrain dataset on 09-27 to ensure text integrity, opting to abandon the preprocessing into .bin training format (slightly sacrificing training speed).

 - The current filename for the pretrain data after preprocessing is: pretrain_data.csv.